open-education-hub/web-security/exotic-attacks/index.md

 Not every object can be serialized (e.g. file handles) and pickling and unpickling certain objects (like functions or classes) comes with restrictions.
 The Python docs give you a good overview of what can and cannot be pickled.

-While in most cases you don’t need to do anything special to make an object “picklable”, pickle still allows you to define a custom behavior for the pickling process for your class instances.
+While in most cases you don’t need to do anything special to make an object "picklable", pickle still allows you to define a custom behavior for the pickling process for your class instances.

-Reading a bit further down in the docs we can see that implementing __reduce__ is exactly what we would need to get code execution, when viewed from an attacker’s perspective:
+Reading a bit further down in the docs we can see that implementing `__reduce__` is exactly what we would need to get code execution, when viewed from an attacker’s perspective:

-> The __reduce__() method takes no argument and shall return either a string or preferably a tuple (the returned object is often referred to as the “reduce value”). [...]
+> The `__reduce__()` method takes no argument and shall return either a string or preferably a tuple (the returned object is often referred to as the "reduce value"). [...]
 When a tuple is returned, it must be between two and six items long.
-Optional items can either be omitted, or None can be provided as their value.
+Optional items can either be omitted, or `None` can be provided as their value.
 The semantics of each item are in order:
 > * A callable object that will be called to create the initial version of the object.
 > * A tuple of arguments for the callable object.
 An empty tuple must be given if the callable does not accept any argument. [...]